ncar-xdev/ncar-xdev.github.io/about/xdev.md

 ## The Xdev Manifesto

-Matt and I also recognized that Xdev needs to be something more than just "Pangeo at NCAR."
-Xdev needs to be a voice in the Pangeo community for NCAR’s unique needs, and not just a bullhorn for Pangeo’s interests within NCAR.
-Thus, it behoves us to enumerate our _technical values_ to highlight how Xdev’s values align with Pangeo.
+Xdev is an NCAR entity, and therefore must satisfy NCAR priorities and strategic objectives.
+Xdev is also commited to the _external_ Pangeo community, and therefore it behoves us to enumerate our _technical values_ to highlight how Xdev’s values align with Pangeo.

 1. We value **interactivity** over batch processing.
 While batch processing